 … an assignment to review a marketing plan for a business …

-The friendly guy at the other end of the line says “sure, we can help”.
+The friendly person at the other end of the line says “Sure, we can help”.
 You feel relieved.

 Good stories have a good ending

-Note those last three words of our story.
+Note those last 3 words of our story.
 They’re important.

-Firstly, “you” is good, Remember, you need to help make the audience feel like you’re talking to them.
+First, “you” is good.
+Remember, you need to help make the target audience feel like you’re talking to them.
 “You” makes it feel like you’re talking directly to the audience.

 Then, there’s that word “feel”.
 Remember our tip about emotional connections.
 The word “feel” signals an emotion.
-It’s not the only way to signal emotions, but if you’re short on time, it’s lands the emotional message very clearly.
+It’s not the only way to signal emotions.
+But if you’re short on time, it lands the emotional message very clearly.

 Conclusion - Storytelling in marketing